AvinashhMishraa/real-time-stock-analysis/README.md

 However, if we want to build and run this application on local system and then deploy it anywhere in the cloud, we need to slightly change the code as in the following :

-1. First you need to install necessary packages.
+1. First we need to install necessary packages.

 ```python
 pip install snowflake-connector-python